enr21/ComplaintAnalysis/README.md

 This tool was created for a medical device company which manufactures two devices (Device A and Device B) with 9 known harms applicable to each device.
 The 9 known harms are: bleeding, pain, allergic reaction, injection, hematoma, nervus injury, embolism, cardiovascular collapse, and death.

 # Data
 There are three data files provided.
-One file containing complaint data for Device A and Device B. Two files containing device data, one file for each device.
+One file containing complaint data for Device A and Device B. Two files containing sku and sales data, one file for each device.

 ## Complaint Data File
 Filename: ComplaintData2022